agaggi/crossword-solver/README.md

 Number of backtracks: 14
 ```

-I then added a degree heuristic that sorted attributes by their number of constraints as well as forward checking.
+We, however, wanted to find a solution that minimized the use of backtracking.
+I added a degree heuristic that sorted attributes by their number of constraints, as well as forward checking.
 Forward checking made the most notable impact, as before words were placed onto the board, the current wordspace would be checked for any letters.
 If a word in the current domain did not satisfy the constraints, it was removed.
 This resulted in absolutely no backtracking, but the additional checks made the runtime longer:

 ```
 ##abalone####